-Ecwid has also partnered with third-party designers and theme stores like ThemeForest for WordPress to provide both pre-designed themes and custom themes.
-You’ll have to purchase these themes or pay for a designer, and keep in mind that most merchants with this level of customization have probably moved beyond the Starter Site and are working on styling their stores within an existing website.
+Ecwid has also partnered with third-party designers and theme stores such as ThemeForest for WordPress to provide both predesigned themes and custom themes available for purchase.
+You also could choose to pay for a designer.
+Keep in mind that most merchants with this level of customization have probably moved beyond the Instant Site and are working on styling their stores within an existing website.

-Speaking of making your store theme match your existing website, Ecwid shops do have the ability to automatically detect the main colors and fonts you use on your website and apply them to your product catalog, so your store looks like a natural extension of your site in those basic respects.
+Speaking of making your store theme match your existing website, Ecwid shops do automatically detect the main colors and fonts you use on your website and apply them to your product catalog, so your store looks like a natural extension of your site in those respects.

 Integrations & Add-Ons